syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## Windows Authentication

-To convert the Windows Authenticated web page to PDF document by providing the username and password, please refer the below code snippet,
+The web page you want to convert may protected with windows authentication.
+WebKit rendering engine provides support for converting the Windows Authenticated web page to PDF document by providing the username and password.
+Please refer the below code snippet,

 {% tabs %}